jamespagedev/Pintereach/README.md

 - GET `/categories/:id/articles` Requires AUTHORIZATION

-- PUT `/categories` Requires AUTHORIZATION and AUTHENTICATION (Must be admin, or article name owner)
+- PUT `/categories/:id` Requires AUTHORIZATION and AUTHENTICATION
+- Rule: Only admins can edit categories

-- DELETE `/categories` Requires AUTHORIZATION and AUTHENTICATION (Must be admin, or article
+- DELETE `/categories/:id` Requires AUTHORIZATION and AUTHENTICATION
+- Rule: Only admins can delete categories

 # Table Schema <a name="TableSchema"></a>